The Project Period#

 Independence: The report must be self-contained and understandable for a reader who has no access to the project roadmap/script.
 All necessary explanations and definitions should be included in the report.

-Structure: Use a traditional structure with an introduction, foundational theory, methodology/implementation, results, discussion, and conclusion.
+Structure: Use a traditional structure with an introduction, foundational theory, methodology/implementation, results, discussion, and conclusion as fits your project.

 Clarity and Conciseness: The report should be concise, well-structured, and precise.
 Less important details, such as extensive Python documentation, can be placed in an appendix.